MartaSolo/loans/README.md

 ## Project description:

 Loans is a landing page of a company offering loans.
-The main goual of doing the project was to practise positioning, especially by using flex.
+The main goal of doing the project was to practise positioning, especially by using flex.

 ![Loans](https://github.com/MartaSolo/loans/blob/main/layout-plan.jpg)